Finding your own slice of paradise on the Sunshine Coast is not an easy feat.

 Over by the river, just a 10-minute drive from Noosa in Noosaville, the vibe becomes palpably more relaxed.
 You might even feel as though you’ve travelled back in time a decade compared to the glitz and glamour of Noosa’s main beach area.
 The accommodation is cheaper, the restaurants quieter, and the feeling more quaint fishing village than high-end luxury – in the best possible way.

-The holiday park sits right on the river and has everything you need to enjoy a comfortable stay.
+Noosa River Holiday Park sits right on the river and has is one of the best camping spots in the area.
 You can pitch your tent and enjoy water views, or bring the caravan with the whole family.
 There’s free wi-fi, a communal kitchen area and all the amenities you need, making your getaway feel much more like glamping than roughing it.
 From $46 per night for an unpowered waterfront tent site.

 Address: 4 Russell St, Noosaville